Hear What Columbia World Projects Obama Foundation Scholar Alums Have to Say About the Program:

-The Obama Foundation Scholars Program at Columbia University seeks rising leaders from around the world who meet the following criteria:
+The Obama Foundation Scholars Program at Columbia University seeks rising leaders from the United States and around the world who meet the following criteria:

-- Have a proven commitment to service and leadership within a community, region, or country outside the United States, coupled with a demonstrated commitment to return to these communities following their completion of the program and apply their enhanced training, skills, and connections on a long-term basis for the benefit of these communities
+- Have a proven commitment to service and leadership within a community, region, or country coupled with a demonstrated commitment to return to these communities following their completion of the program and apply their enhanced training, skills, and connections on a long-term basis for the benefit of these communities

 - Are fluent in verbal, written, and spoken English

 - Have the ability and inclination to positively shape the future of their community

 - Have a demonstrated commitment to inclusivity, community-orientation, hope, courage, imagination, strategy, accountability, integrity and resilience

 - Are U.S. citizens and residents eligible to apply? add

 Yes.
 The Obama Foundation Scholars Program is designed for individuals with a history of and future commitment to living in and making significant contributions to communities, regions, and countries around the world.